 I don't know about you, but I always like different kinds of stories.
 Not the same love stories that repeat on the radio, movies, and books.
 But rather stories that you can't quite describe by saying, "Oh!
 This story's like my other favorite show."
 It has a bit of uniqueness that is hard to describe. … Continue reading A different kind of story

 I found a great quote about writing characters on Pinterest the other day.
 "Something I recently learned about writing is that a character should never stop feeling flawed.
 It doesn't matter how much (positive) development they go through, a realistic character doesn't completely erase their flaws at the end of the story, and that's okay!
 You're never … Continue reading Want to write great characters?

 Somedays, it’s hard to know what to write about.
 The inspirational genius inside shuts off and we don’t know what to do.
 But we have to write.
 Some thoughts could spark a story though, jumpstart our creativity.
 1) Childhood memories Some childhood memories are more interesting than most.
-Perhaps you met a strange animal as … Continue reading Spark the story
+Perhaps you met a strange animal as … Continue reading How to spark the story

 Sometimes I think I'm an amazing writer, but I'm also a terrible one at the same time.
 Some people love my stories no matter what.
 I can move them without meaning to.
 My words take them to whole new worlds.
 I bring out another side that doesn't happen often.
-But—with those same words … Continue reading All writers = amazing and terrible
+But—with those same words—I am trash … Continue reading All writers = amazing and terrible

-Sometimes, writers need something to relate to.
+Sometimes, writers need something to relate to in our lonely worlds.
 Here's a list of relatable writer-ness: "My imagination is so wild and vivacious that I often find reality to be quite disappointing." — from an unknown Whisper user "The one time you actually feel like writing, you have no clue what to write." — writingproblems … Continue reading Relating to writers